tom-mi/iBrew/README.md

 ## Introduction

 iBrew is a (python) interface to iKettle 2.0 and Smarter Coffee devices.
-It includes a console, monitor, and command line interface. iKettle 2.0 tested only.
+It includes a console, monitor, and command line interface.
+You can also use it in your own code. iKettle 2.0 tested only.
 Please share you Smarter Coffee codes or any other discoveries you made.

+## Installation

-### Requirements
+#### Software Requirements

 * python 2.7

-### Installation
 #### Download

 You can download and unpack the [source](https://github.com/Tristan79/iBrew/archive/master.zip) or